oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 In this lab, you will:

 * Create a new Oracle Analytics Cloud instance
-* Create a staging bucket
+* Create a bucket for new images
 *
 *
 *